jweinst1/Oblivion/README.md

 ### Runtime

-Oblivion's compiler is implemented in TypeScript, with it's parser generated from JavaScript.
+Oblivion's compiler is implemented in TypeScript, with its parser generated from JavaScript.
 Unlike most web-based languages, Oblivion does not transcomple to JavaScript.
 It also does not run on a virtual machine.

 Oblivion uses a self-evaluating abstract syntax tree with a pre-defined set of *rules*.
-A program is compiled by traversing the abstract syntax tree in a depth-first fashion, and using a node's rule to evaluate it's child arguments.
+A program is compiled by traversing the abstract syntax tree in a depth-first fashion, and using a node's rule to evaluate its child arguments.
 The state of evaluation never changes as rules are the same.

 ## Types